 Explore a Samurai castle

 Just outside of Hiroshima is Japan’s most impressive samurai castle: Himeji.
-We’ll travel about an hour on a bullet train to see it.
-The castle has miraculously survived earthquakes and wars since the mid-16th century.
-Its restoration in 2015 brought to life the moats, baileys, towers and walled alleyways that were ingeniously designed to trick attackers and house over 10,000 samurai families.
+A swift hour-long journey on the bullet train transports us to this architectural marvel.
+Despite enduring earthquakes and wars since the mid-16th century, the castle miraculously stands strong.
+Its meticulous restoration in 2015 breathed life into its moats, baileys, towers, and labyrinthine walled alleyways, ingeniously designed to deceive attackers and accommodate over 10,000 samurai families.
 Hop back on the shinkansen for another 30-minute train trip to Osaka.
-Osaka is Japan’s third-largest city and unofficial culinary capital, where the motto is ‘Kuidaore’, which means ‘eat until you drop’ holds popular.
-Osaka offers some of Japan’s best street food.
-There are sprawling shopping hubs and tiny backstreets overflowing with restaurants and bars serving up local delicacies as well as Japan’s answer to fast food: kaiten-zushi.
-Osaka is credited with the first conveyer belt sushi restaurant.
-We visit the Dotonbori shopping area, where you’ll be amazed by the variety of street food available and the neon and buzz of this vibrant area.
-It’s here you’ll find the famous Glico running man sign and the giant crab – photographed by visitors the world over.
-This evening we celebrate our last night in Japan with dinner in one of Osaka’s sukiyaki/shabu restaurants.
+As Japan’s third-largest city and unofficial culinary capital, Osaka delights in its motto of ‘Kuidaore,’ encouraging visitors to eat until they can eat no more.
+This vibrant city boasts an array of delectable street food, sprawling shopping hubs, and cozy backstreets brimming with restaurants and bars, serving both local delicacies and Japan’s beloved fast food: kaiten-zushi (conveyor belt sushi).
+Our exploration leads us to the lively Dotonbori shopping area, where an assortment of tantalizing street food awaits amidst the neon-lit streets.
+Don’t miss the iconic Glico running man sign and the colossal crab—a sight cherished by visitors from around the world.
+As the evening unfolds, we celebrate our final night in Japan with a delightful dinner at one of Osaka’s renowned Yakitori restaurants, savoring the flavors and ambiance of this captivating city.
 Meals: breakfast and dinner.

 FAREWELL FOR NOW